gabrielsandrini/devWeb6ModuloNode/README.md

 - Run the following commands:
   `docker run --name postgres -e POSTGRES_PASSWORD=123 -p 5432:5432 -d postgres`

+- Access the container and create the `medcool` database

 - duplicate the `.env.example` file in the project root folder and rename the duplicated one to `.env`

 - run `yarn` to install the projects dependencies